Hurence/logisland/logisland-framework/logisland-resources/src/main/resources/docs/components.rst

    :header: "Name","Description","Allowable Values","Default Value","Sensitive","EL"
    :widths: 20,60,30,20,10,10

-   "**datastore.client.service**", "The instance of the Controller Service to use for accessing datastore.", "", "null", "", ""
-   "record.type", "default type of record", "", "record", "", ""
+   "**cache.client.service**", "The instance of the Controller Service to use for accessing the cache.", "", "null", "", "" "record.type", "default type of record", "", "record", "", ""
    "**training.history.size**", "History size of for the training in terms of number of points.", "", "true", "", "" "**prediction.horizon.size**", "Predction horizon : number of seconds in the futur to add to the present timestamp.", "", "true", "", ""